 An IRA rollover is the movement of funds from a qualified plan, like a 401(k) or 403(b), to an IRA.
 This scenario could come up when changing jobs or when switching accounts for reasons such as wanting lower fees and more investment options.

-The concept of an IRA rollover is simple enough, but there are several factors that people should be aware of regarding what an IRA rollover is and how it works.
+There are several factors to be aware of regarding what an IRA rollover is and how it works.

-However, if you roll your money over instead of withdrawing it, you don’t have to pay taxes or fees for an early withdrawal.
-Plus, you can keep saving for retirement and accruing compound interest on that money.
+However, if you roll your money over instead of withdrawing it, you don’t have to pay taxes or penalties for an early withdrawal.
+Plus, you can keep saving for retirement.

-When you roll funds over to a new IRA, you should follow several IRA rollover rules that can help ensure you do everything legally, don’t have to pay taxes, and don’t pay fines for any mistakes.
+When you roll funds over to a new IRA, you should follow IRA rollover rules that can help ensure you do everything legally, don’t have to pay taxes, and don’t pay penalties for any mistakes.

-You can choose between two types of rollovers and it’s crucial to know the differences between each.
+You can choose between two types of rollovers and it’s important to know the differences between each.

 The second option is an indirect rollover.
 In this case, you withdraw money from your original retirement account by requesting a check made out to your name, then deposit it into your new IRA later.